-11. Execute imaging procedures according to his/her level of competency and experience.
+11. Execute imaging procedures according to their level of competency and experience.

-- a. ability to recall material - b. level of assistance required
+- a.
+Ability to recall material - b.
+Level of assistance required

 12. Demonstrate accurate tube-part-image receptor alignment.

 - a.
 Correctly orient the image receptor to the patient's anatomy. - b.
 Direct the CR to the proper centering point and to the center of the image receptor.